seiya1223/techcasestudies/_posts/2016-12-12-PolimiMitreo.md

 - Github repository for the C# console application running on the field gateway:
 [https://github.com/erryB/Polimi-Mitreo-Console-Application](https://github.com/erryB/Polimi-Mitreo-Console-Application "GitHub repository for the C# console application")

-- Information about the Mitreo at Circus Maximum, from Sovrintendenza Capitolina website:
+- Information about the Mitreo at Circus Maximus, from Sovrintendenza Capitolina website:
 [http://www.sovraintendenzaroma.it/i_luoghi/roma_antica/monumenti/mitreo_del_circo_massimo](http://www.sovraintendenzaroma.it/i_luoghi/roma_antica/monumenti/mitreo_del_circo_massimo)

 - Sacrum Facere convention, the archaeological convention organized in Trieste last November where the project was presented by Luca Mottola and Koustabh Dolui: